-In tensile testing, essential mechanical properties of a molding material or a specimen taken from a defined area on a component are determined.
+In the ASTM D638 standard test method for tensile properties of plastics, essential mechanical properties of a molding material or a specimen machined from a defined area on a component are determined.

-- Tensile stress: force applied to the initial cross-section of the specimen
+- Tensile stress: force related to the initial cross section of the specimen

 - Tensile modulus: gradient of the curve in the stress-strain diagram